-In these schemes residents, local businesses and other stakeholders have been involved in the design brief.
+In these schemes' residents, local businesses and other stakeholders have been involved in the design brief.
 These consultations have included numerous meetings with resident's associations and other public meetings.
 Officers report to Members on the progress of each regeneration scheme quarterly.
 To support the revenue costs of the place shaping and regeneration projects and to compensate for a marked reduction in Government funding, the Council's capital programme included £400 million over the period 2016/17 to 2018/19 to acquire assets which generate a sustainable income stream.
-Around £340m has been spent or committed as at 31 March 2019.
-In December 2018 the Property Acquisition Strategy was suspended.
-The two main reasons are the uncertainty around commercial rents and the UK economy in 2019/20 and the potential to work with Surrey County Council on managing assets in the future.
-Members decided that the Council would not invest in more assets until the position became clearer.
+Around £375m has been spent or committed as at 31 March 2020.